pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/spectrum.rst

 pvlib-python contains several models to estimate the spectral mismatch factor using atmospheric variables such as air mass, or system and meteorological data such as spectral response and spectral irradiance.
-An example demonstrating the application of three pvlib-python spectral mismatch models is also available: :ref:`sphx_glr_gallery_spectrum_spectral_factor.py`.
-Here, a comparison of all models available in pvlib-python is presented.
-An extended review of a wider range of models available in the published literature may be found in Reference [1]_.
+Two separate examples demonstrating the application of four pvlib-python spectral mismatch models are also available: :ref:`sphx_glr_gallery_spectrum_spectral_factor.py` and Ref.
+[1]_, the latter of which also contains downloadable spectral response and spectral irradiance data.
+On this page, a comparison of all models available in pvlib-python is presented.
+An extended review of a wider range of models available in the published literature may be found in Reference [2]_.

 The table below summarises the models currently available in pvlib, the inputs required, cell technologies for which model coefficients have been published,